 I verify that I understand I will be required to obtain a flu vaccination in fall semester and for subsequent spring semester clinicals or wear a face mask during every clinical thereafter.
 I understand that clinical requirements may vary by facility and failure to comply with their policies/requirements may result in me being unable to complete program requirements.

 Student Signature:

 Records Due

-Copies of immunization records, CPR, medical insurance, and money orders for drug testing must be submitted prior to the beginning of the semester in which they are due.
+Copies of immunization records, CPR, medical insurance, and drug testing must be submitted prior to the beginning of the semester in which they are due.
 Students are notified at the end of each semester what items are due to be turned.
-Students will not be allowed to attend classes or clinicals until requested information has been received by the Surgical Technology department.
+Students will not be allowed to attend classes of clinicals until requested information has been received by the Surgical Technology department.
 Turning in records by the due date specified by the Surgical Technology Program constitutes a quiz grade.
-Failure to turn in the requested information by the date specified will result in a '0' for a quiz grade in all SUR courses for said semester.
-A '100' is assigned for a quiz grade in all SUR courses, for said semester, if all information is submitted by the due date.
-It is the responsibility of the student to verify that information scanned, faxed, and/or mailed was actually received by the department.
+Failure to turn in the requested information by the date specified will result in a '0' for a quiz grade in said SUR course.
+A '100' is assigned for a quiz grade in said SUR course if all information is submitted by the due date.
+It is the responsibility of the student to verify that information scanned, faxed, and/or mailed was actually received by the department or compliance platform.

 Student Signature:

 Date:

-ALABAMA COLLEGE SYSTEM STUDENT DRUG SCREEN POLICY PARTICIPATION FORM
+ALABAMA COMMUNITY COLLEGE SYSTEM STUDENT DRUG SCREEN POLICY PARTICIPATION FORM